 - Place something heavy on top (plate or cans) and let it sit for at least 30 minutes.
 If possible, let it drain longer and use paper tower to soak excess water.

 - In the meanwhile, heat a skillet with 1 tablespoon of oil and add onion, ginger, and garlic.
 Stir it often until onion starts to brown (4-6 minutes), then add 1 tablespoon garam masala, 1 teaspoon turmeric powder, 1 teaspoon red chili powder.
 Cook for a minute or two then add tomatoes to the skillet.

-- Stir everything together and let it cook for 5-8 minutes and stir in frozen peas and allow it to simmer for another minute or two.
-Once the mixture is cooked and thick like picture above, turn off the heat.
+- Stir everything together and let it cook for 5-8 minutes.
+Remove from the heat and puree it into thick mixture as shown above.
+Return it back to the stove and stir in frozen peas and allow it to simmer for another minute or two.
+Set it aside for later.